-Home and renters insurance doesn’t need to be complicated.
-With all you have going on the last thing you need is an insurance policy that feels like work.
-This is where Lemonade shines, offering affordable, easy-to-manage homeowners and renters insurance.
+Home and renters insurance doesn’t need to be complicated, and it shouldn’t feel like work.
+Lemonade shines in this area, offering affordable, easy-to-manage homeowners and renters insurance.

 A relative newcomer onto the scene, Lemonade has become a serious contender within the home insurance space.
 Its unique approach to insurance using an all-digital platform is a success.
-The insurer recently went public and stock prices doubled from the get-go.
-Add in exceptional renters policies and it’s easy to see why the company has quickly become one of our top picks of 2020.
+The insurer recently went public, and stock prices doubled.
+Add in exceptional renters policies, and it’s easy to see why the company has quickly become one of our top picks of 2020.

 What is Lemonade insurance?

-With plans starting at just $5 a month, Lemonade insurance is making insurance coverage affordable and accessible for nearly every renter and homeowner.
-The high-tech business model uses a mobile app and artificial intelligence to help you build your plan, file claims and get paid fast.
-Unlike traditional insurance companies that can take months to pay your claim, Lemonade can pay you in as little as three minutes.
+With plans as low as $5 a month, Lemonade makes insurance coverage affordable and accessible for most renters and homeowners.
+The high-tech business model uses a mobile app and artificial intelligence to help build a plan, file claims and get paid fast.
+Unlike traditional insurance companies that can take months to pay a claim, Lemonade can pay in as little as three minutes.

-As a certified B Corporation, Lemonade is a great choice for new homeowners looking to save some cash while still being socially and environmentally responsible.
+As a Certified B Corporation, Lemonade is a great choice for new homeowners looking to save some cash while still being socially and environmentally responsible.

 How does Lemonade work?

 When someone signs up for a Lemonade insurance policy, they select a nonprofit organization to receive their unclaimed premiums.
 The premiums they pay go into a pool with others who selected that same non-profit.
 Lemonade uses money from that pool to pay claims for policyholders who suffer covered losses.
 Lemonade also takes a flat fee off each premium to cover salaries, business costs and technology updates.
-If the cost of claims exceeds the premiums paid by policyholders, reinsurance is used to cover those claims (so you don’t have to worry about unexpected fees).
+If the cost of claims exceeds the premiums paid by policyholders, reinsurance is used to cover those claims (so there are no unexpected fees to worry about).

 But since there’s no way to predict the number and cost of claims in a given year, policyholders may pay more than what’s needed to cover the claims.
-Unlike many insurance companies who take that leftover money as profits, Lemonade donates that money to charities and causes of your choice.
-This is called Lemonade’s Giveback program.
-When you sign up for a Lemonade insurance policy, you’re able to select a nonprofit organization and once a year the insurance company will give back unclaimed money to that cause.
+Unlike many insurance companies who take that leftover money as profits, Lemonade donates that money to charities and causes chosen by its customers through its Giveback program, which donates unclaimed money to that cause each year.
 In 2020, it gave over one million dollars to nonprofits.

 Lemonade coverage types